MohammadHAbbaspour/MohammadHAbbaspour.github.io/_pages/experience.md

 * Computer Engineering Department at IUST

-  * Working on semantic textual similarity using probabilistic algorithms of text processing
+  * Worked on semantic textual similarity using probabilistic algorithms of text processing
   * Under the supervision of Dr.Sauleh Eetemadi

 <br>